Collaborative Efficiency: Unlocking the Full Value of Public Energy Programs - Clean Coalition

 In California, ratepayers fund a broad portfolio of energy programs through the Public Goods surcharge that’s overseen by the California Public Utilities Commission (CPUC).
 This surcharge supports initiatives run by Investor-Owned Utilities (IOUs), Community Choice Aggregators (CCAs), Regional Energy Networks (RENs), and nonprofits to deliver benefits including energy efficiency upgrades, electrification incentives, renewable technology research, and targeted support for low-income households.

-The Cost of Fragmentation
+The Cost of Silos

-As electricity rates climb, so does scrutiny of these programs’ efficiency.
+As electricity rates climb, so does scrutiny of these programs’ funding.
 While cutting program funding could lower rates, such cuts would undermine essential services, especially for underserved communities who benefit most from clean energy investments.
 Rather than delivering improvements by reduction in funding through the gutting of critical programs, improved program structure can yield increased results without additional program funding.
 To understand why these investments on behalf of ratepayers fall short, it’s important to examine how the programs themselves are coordinated.

 This siloed approach leads to duplicated marketing, wasted ratepayer dollars, and missed opportunities for deeper impact.
 Each new customer or project lead can cost program administrators and thereby ratepayers thousands in outreach, with costs increasing as ‘low hanging fruit’ are exhausted.
 If leads and project data were shared across program administrators, customers could seamlessly access the full suite of available programs; maximizing the impact of dollars spent.